rapid7/metasploit-framework/How-to-write-a-check()-method.md

 ## Check Method Output

-Modules messages are important to the user, because they keep him/her informed about what the module is doing, and usually make the module more debuggable.
+Modules messages are important to the user, because they keep the user informed about what the module is doing, and usually make the module more debuggable.
 However, you do also want to keep your messages in verbose mode because it becomes really noisy if the check is used against multiple targets.
 Ideally, you only should be using these print methods:

 | Method | Description |
 | ------ | ----------- |